LeviHassel/.net-flicks/README.md

 # .NetFlicks (.NET Core 2.1 Sample App)
-This is a .NET Core sample app for renting digital movies and viewing details such as cast and crew.
-I applied best practices for multitier system architecture, database design, UI/UX and unit testing.
-It's been a great learning experience and I hope it can help other developers looking for a solid template to build on.
+.NetFlicks is a .NET Core sample app for renting digital movies and viewing details such as cast and crew.
+It contains admin pages with custom-built data tables for efficient paging, searching, sorting and editing of thousands of items.
+It utilizes multitier system architecture, has an intuitive, mobile-friendly user interface and comes with a complete unit testing suite.
+This project has been a great learning experience for me and I hope it can help other developers looking for a solid template to build on.

 ![.NetFlicks Demo](https://user-images.githubusercontent.com/9669653/41578865-f8172e24-7359-11e8-8b67-8302e93e122d.gif)

 ## Demo
-Click the thumbnail below to watch a full video demo of the sample app.
+Click the thumbnail below to watch a full video demo of .NetFlicks.

 [![.NetFlicks Demo](https://img.youtube.com/vi/ScMzIvxBSi4/0.jpg)](https://www.youtube.com/watch?v=ScMzIvxBSi4)

-## Features
- * Allows users to rent/purchase digital movies and view details such as cast and crew
- * Contains admin pages to create/edit/delete movies, people and more
- * Utilizes multitier system architecture
- * Intuitive, mobile-friendly user interface
- * Full unit testing suite (coming soon)

 ## Stack
  * Server